-- 5.86 The Sheffield Unitary Development Plan was adopted in 1998 and forms part of the development plan, alongside the Core Strategy.
-However the UDP is time expired and in accordance with paragraph 14 of the Framework only limited weight can be attributed to the following policies. - 5.87 The application site is located within a Open Space Policy Area as indicated within the proposals map shown in Figure 5.
+- 5.71 The Sheffield Unitary Development Plan was adopted in 1998 and forms part of the development plan, alongside the Core Strategy.
+However, the UDP is time expired, and in accordance with paragraph 11 and 213 of the Framework only limited weight can be attributed to many of its policies. - 5.72 The application site is located within an Open Space Policy Area as indicated within the proposals map shown in Figure 5.